10 QUESTIONS for:

 What information do I include in my "elevator pitch"?

 When you approach an employer, it's a good idea to be prepared with an elevator pitch to introduce yourself.
 First learn a bit about the organization and what types of opportunities they have available before you launch into your pitch.
 Clearly state your name, program of study and career mission in a short, concise statement.
-To practice, try writing a brand slogan or tag-line about yourself - less is more!
+The more you practice, the more natural and confident you will sound.

 If there is a long line of people waiting at a table, should I just drop off my resume?